StackVista/stackstate-docs/stackpacks/add-ons/aad.md

 * **Description** - A description of the observed anomaly.
 * **Elements** - The name of the element (or elements) on which the metric stream is attached

+### Anomaly feedback

+The Autonomous Anomaly Detector selects and optimizes a model for each metric stream.
+How well the model describes the stream determines to a large extent the quality of the reported anomalies.
+Streams with a high false positive rate need better models.
+To develop new models and optimize the hyperparameters for selection and (online) training, StackState uses representative datasets.
+You can (dis)like anomalies in the [telemetry inspector](../../use/metrics-and-events/browse-telemetry) and export the feedback using the [CLI](../../develop/reference/cli_reference).
+The data you selected in this way becomes part of the datasets and will be better supported in the next release, when you send it to StackState.

+The feedback sent to StackState consists of:
+* **Thumbs-up, Thumbs-down** votes - Each user can cast one vote
+* **Comments** - Free-form text entered by users
+* **Anomaly details** - The description, interval, severity (score), model information, metric query and element, stream names
+* **Metric data** - Data from the metric stream leading up to the anomaly.

 ## Installation

 ### Prerequisites[](http://not.a.link "StackState Self-Hosted only")